The Third Annual Lotus Leadership Awards Luncheon

 The 3rd Annual Lotus Leadership Awards Luncheon

-The Lotus Leadership Awards Luncheon will pay tribute to The Honorable Sapana Pradhan Malla, a long-time Asia Foundation partner.
+The Third Annual Lotus Leadership Awards Luncheon paid tribute to The Honorable Sapana Pradhan Malla, a long-time Asia Foundation partner.
 Ms. Malla is a lawyer, advocate of Nepal's Supreme Court, and a leading women's rights activist.
 She is also a former member of the Nepalese Constituent Assembly and was the driving force behind the passage of the Human Trafficking Act, which has become a model for the region.
-We will also honor Mr. Chong-Moon Lee, a prominent Asian American philanthropist.
-This year Mr. Lee funded an anti-trafficking pilot program in South East Asia through The Asia Foundation, which will implement a public awareness campaign to educate women and girls about trafficking and provide vocational training scholarships to victims and women and girls who are at risk of trafficking.
+We also honored Mr. Chong-Moon Lee, a prominent Asian American philanthropist.
+In 2013, Mr. Lee funded an anti-trafficking pilot program in Southeast Asia through The Asia Foundation, which implemented a public awareness campaign to educate women and girls about trafficking and provided vocational training scholarships to victims and women and girls who are at risk of trafficking.

 Special Thanks to Our Corporate Sponsors